To learn more about Gray check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 After the main body acts, it performs a [Follow-up Attack] on the primary target, dealing 2 instances of 110% damage each.
 If a [CRIT] occurs, it increases the main body Animus’s [CRIT DMG] by 6%, up to a maximum of 10 stacks.

-Consistent and often best in slot option for most DPS characters when it comes to raw damage output in single target and often cases AoE.
+Consistent option for most DPS characters when it comes to raw damage output.
 Deals 2 sizable hits on a 3 turn cooldown and grants a relatively quickly stacking buff amounting to 60% CRIT DMG once fully charged.
 Also has more flexible DPS matrixes than other options thanks to it possessing 12P Swiftrush.

-Higher damage per ability, but slower rotation alternative to Jackal Guard.
-A suitable option when aiming to build Gray with more of a direct-damage focus and/or already have a [+SPD] buff present in the team, reducing the main draw of Jackal Guard.
+Higher damage per Skill; but slower in rotation alternative to Jackal Guard.
+A suitable option when aiming to build Gray with more of a direct damage focus and or already have a [+SPD] buff present on the team reducing the main draw of Jackal Guard.

 Best Module Sets: